jamesssooi/jamesssooi.github.io/_works/sunwaysa-bookings.md

 The front-end and back-end communicates via a REST API, and authentication is performed via stateless JSON Web Tokens.
 Security was always our top priority by enabling HTTPS and salting + hashing passwords.
 These stateless, API driven development helped to create a modular codebase that's more easier to test, maintain and reason with.

 ## The Results
-SunwaySA Bookings is actively used by hundreds of students in Sunway University for their meetings, discussions and activities.
+SunwaySA Bookings is actively used by hundreds of students in Sunway University for their meetings, discussions and activities everyday.
 To date, it has recorded more than 6000 bookings within 1.5 years of launching, which is an average of eleven bookings made per day!
 It has helped made private spaces more accessible to both students and student leaders than ever before.

 As of now, it is currently used by both the Sunway University Student Council and Management to efficiently manage the Student Hub with four bookable spaces.